 Activities and events are taught or coached by qualified and dedicated professionals and are staffed by Arc Family Support Center employees and teams of enthusiastic volunteers.

 The Arc of Greater Plymouth is dedicated to providing quality social, educational, athletic and recreational experiences to people of all ages and abilities.
 Activities are designed to promote independence, develop communication and like skills, maximize community inclusion and encourage awareness related to health and well-being.
 Community and business partnerships have provided opportunities to offer new and exciting opportunities and include but are not limited to the following:

 Designed for individuals ages 16 and older, Life Skills courses promote exploration of subjects interesting to those who seek to become more independent, more involved in their communities and stronger self advocates.
 Examples include cooking classes, money management, nutrition and photography.

-Arc sports programs are designed to teach fundamentals in a least restrictive environment and rely greatly on volunteers who provide one on one assistance whenever needed.
+The Arc sports programs are designed to teach fundamentals in a positive environment and rely greatly on volunteers who provide one-on-one assistance whenever needed.
 Most programs are open to individuals with development disabilities and their siblings and peers.

 - Buddy ball Baseball (ages 7-20) and Adult Softball (ages 16+)

 - Hoop Heroes Basketball (ages 10-21)